ihsotas0/Interfaced/notes/001_journal.md

 **FUCK THE DATA WAR.** It's holding me back and serves no purpose for the story.
 The Cipher still gets invented, but not to stop some *grand* war.

+# 2025-04-03

+Shit from Featherflight:

+- The Not: beyond even program space is the domain of the empty mind.
+It isn't.
+- Add Winchell Chung
+- Joke for Cobalt Saber: The only things still left in space are spy satellites and a couple ludicrously expensive hotels with no more than a few rooms each.
+  All this technology on Earth, but the rich determined the absurdity of "profiting" from asteroid mining and other ventures, so they never developed space beyond their own personal pleasures.
+There is no McGuffinite for the rich to go after, so it will stay this way until they have their own personal, and not profitable (because "profitability" in space is simply absurd), ambitions in space.
+  - "After 50 years, the first man is back in space.
+It's a billionaire!"

+# 2025-04-21

+Manoj's Method: Insufferable lag

+Elliot's Method: Connect Userland like a web